-Estimate the number and type of families that will benefit from the proposed activities Accessibility improvements will benefit approximately 3,000 people and youth who use the sidewalks.
-Accessibility improvements will benefit approximately 3,000 people with disabilities as well as seniors and youth who use the sidewalks.
-Location Description The locations of accessibility improvements will be based on the need, with locations along Titus Avenue.
-The locations of accessibility improvements will be based on the need, with a priority to highly traveled locations along Titus Avenue.
+Estimate the number and type of families that will benefit from the proposed activities Accessibility improvements will benefit approximately 3,000 people with disabilities as well as seniors and youth who use the sidewalks.
+Location Description The locations of accessibility improvements will be based on the need, with a priority to highly traveled locations along Titus Avenue.
 Planned Activities The Town will install accessibility improvements along Town sidewalks to acommodate people with disabilities and others with mobility impairments.